• Skip to main content

 No magazine is going to cover a dry academic report about how the nature of work is changing post-pandemic, for instance.
 But they might well want a feature in which you discuss how home-working has become hell since your partner/housemates/friends now all work remotely too – with the new data in there, and lots about your own business, and how you now make it work.

-Don’t load emails with too many attachments and pictures
+Don’t load emails with attachments and hi-res pictures

 Pitch to the right publication

 This should be obvious and yet..
-When I edited The Face magazine, freelance writers would regularly send in live reviews.
-Even though we didn’t have a review section.
+When I edited The Face, freelance writers would regularly send in live reviews.
+Even though the magazine didn’t have a review section.
 At The Observer magazine, we’d get pitched all kinds of stories that belonged in other parts of the newspaper—or in a different publication altogether.

 Everywhere I’ve worked, a good quarter of the pitches sent in were completely inappropriate for our readership.
 Read the publication you’re pitching to.
 Try to work out who their readers are, the audience.
 Get clear on the sort of stories they cover and make sure your idea is suitable.